wisehodl/go-honeybee/EXTEND.md

 **`Inbox`** The shared channel that delivers received messages to the pool's consumer.
 All peers in the pool deliver to the same inbox channel.
 Workers must include their peer ID in each `InboxMessage`.

 **`Events`** The shared channel for lifecycle events.
 Outbound workers emit `EventConnected` and `EventDisconnected` directly.
 Inbound workers do not touch this channel directly; instead they call `OnExit`, and the pool translates the exit kind into the appropriate event.

-**`Errors`** The shared channel for non-fatal errors, such as dial failures on an outbound worker.
-Errors sent here do not stop the pool.
+All events include a timestamp in the `At` field.

 **`InboxCounter`** An atomic counter owned by the pool.
 Workers must increment this once for each message forwarded to `Inbox`.
 The pool reads it in `Stats()`.